-Aren't you tempted to spice your routine up with a bit of advanced stuff?
-With this thought in mind, I've made a compilation of uncommon SEO techniques that will increase your chances to rank higher, faster, and with even more energy.
+Every newcomer to SEO knows the chilling touch when you first peep into the Search Console and see all those graphs and warnings.
+But usually you grow from a total noob easier than you think.
+Aren't you tempted to spice up your routine with a bit of advanced SEO stuff?
+With this thought in mind, we've made a compilation of advanced SEO techniques that will increase your chances to rank higher, faster, and with even more energy.

 1. Prepare for mobile-first indexing.